CONSERVATION MANITOU partners with NATURE CONSERVANCY OF CANADA

-Including the recently announced Atwater Lake land donation, CONSERVATION MANITOU will own 560 acres of forested conservation lands with over 2 kilometers of shoreline on Lake Manitou and Horseshoe Lake.
-It is one of the leading organizations dedicated to the preservation of natural areas in the Laurentians and is a registered charity and a qualified recipient of Environment Canada’s Ecological Gifts Program.
+CONSERVATION MANITOU is a registered charity and qualified recipient of Environment and Climate Change Canada’s Ecological Gifts Program.
 Its mission is to preserve and protect the ecosystem and natural environment of Lake Manitou and its surroundings, by acquiring land and conservation easements, either donated or purchased, and providing stewardship in perpetuity.
 It is one of the leading organizations dedicated to the preservation of natural areas in the Laurentians with approximately 1,220 acres of conservation lands under ownership located in the municipalities of Ivry-sur-le-Lac, Ste-Agathe-des-Monts and Saint-Faustin-Lac-Carré.